boobooHQ/private_templates/README.md

 # private_templates

- All templates are edited from the original and some are fully edited with newly found paths and bypasses.
+Some templates are edited from the original and some are fully edited with newly found paths and bypasses.
 **Respect to the original authors !**

- I only edited their templates  as a base  to include forbidden bypasses and other few tweaks !!

  # How to use :